RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     This executes the script and creates the Enterprise Server region definition file, **BANKDEMO.xml**, in the same folder.
 The file is configured for the location in which you have saved the sample files.

+Ensure that the default settings are applied to the Directory Sever:

+1. Click the Start menu and open the Services application.
+Navigate to Micro Focus Directory Server to view its status and set it to **Running** if it is not already started.

+2. In Visual Studio, open the Server Explorer window.

+    If the window is not visible, click **View** \> **Server Explorer** (or **View** \> **Other Windows** \> **Server Explorer**).

+    ![](images/03218b9fa5693aaca14ff3cf3aa3dd1b.jpg) **Tip:** Use the Auto Hide button (![](images/bf74b6a329048075497d723393231eba.jpg)) in the Server Explorer toolbar to pin the window to the IDE window.

+3. Right-click **Micro Focus Servers** and select **Directory Server Configuration**.
+This opens the Micro Focus Directory Server window.

+4. Ensure that Host name is localhost and the Port number is 86.

 To import the definition of the Bankdemo logical server (LSER) in Enterprise Server:

 1. In Visual Studio, open the Server Explorer window.

-    If the window is not visible, click **View** \> **Server Explorer** (or **View** \> **Other Windows** \> **Server Explorer**).

-    ![](images/03218b9fa5693aaca14ff3cf3aa3dd1b.jpg) **Tip:** Use the Auto Hide button (![](images/bf74b6a329048075497d723393231eba.jpg)) in the Server Explorer toolbar to pin the window to the IDE window.

 2. Expand **Micro Focus Servers**.